openstack/election/README.rst

 When PTL Election ends:

-* Close the election and udpate the results:
+* Close the election and update the results:

   * ``tox -evenv -- close-election --round ptl``
-  * Verify projects without candidate have correct TC appointment flag
   * ``edit doc/sources/pike/ptl.yaml`` and set election winners to ``True``
+  * NOTE: We no longer need document TC-APPOINTMENT or LEADERLESS as the ``update-governance`` step will communicate that to the TC and the process in that repo will set the project leader.

 * Commit the change and review the results
 * Send *PTL Results* email